socotecio/django-socio-grpc/docs/configuration.rst

 Available Settings
 ------------------

-These are the default settings for Django Socio GRPC, with explanations provided below:
+These are the default settings for Django Socio GRPC, with explanations provided below.
+These settings should be defined under the ``GRPC_FRAMEWORK`` variable in django settings.

 .. code-block:: python

-  DEFAULTS = {
+  GRPC_FRAMEWORK = {
     "ROOT_HANDLERS_HOOK": None,
     "SERVER_INTERCEPTORS": None,
     "SERVER_OPTIONS": None,